 If you want to do your taxes at home on your computer, look into the software options from the Free File Alliance.
 There are free versions of tax software from major tax preparation software companies, including TurboTax and H&R Block.
 Federal tax return filing is also included, and some options come with free state filing as well.

-To qualify for Free File Alliance software, your adjusted gross income (AGI) can’t be higher than $69,000 in 2019, which means over 70% of people can use these free options.
+To qualify for Free File Alliance software, your adjusted gross income (AGI) can’t be higher than $72,000 in 2020, which means the majority of tax filers can use these free options.
 However, some software options may have lower AGI limits, or may offer free preparation but require you pay to file your state tax return.

 There are also penalties and fees for failing to pay your full tax bill on time.
 However, you can get on a repayment plan with the IRS, and it’s often a relatively easy process.
 You can even apply online if you owe $50,000 or less — or, $100,000 or less if you’re applying for a short-term plan.
 Getting on a repayment plan can reduce the penalty you’ll pay, although you’ll still pay interest on the past-due amount.

 If you’re worried about paying taxes and your household budget, consider scheduling a free debt and budget counseling session with a certified counselor.
 The counselor may be able to help you free up room in your budgeting by finding ways to lower your expenses or better manage your debts.